jimmybgammyknee/ABACBS_workshop_prep/README.md

 ## Quick setup

+**NOTE REGARDING NECTAR
-**NOTE REGARDING NECTAR: To run the first docker example (bwa/samtools etc) you will need a reasonably large VM**
+To run the first docker example (bwa/samtools etc) you will need a reasonably large VM**

+        ## Move to a larger area of the file system
+        sudo chown -R ubuntu:ubuntu /mnt
+        cd /mnt

         ### Install build stuff
         sudo apt-get update && \